litmuschaos/m-agent/USAGE.md

 # m-agent Usage Docs for process-kill experiment

-A simple chaos experiment that you can execute using m-agent is process-kill experiment.
-As the name suggests, a process-kill chaos causes any number of processes in your target machine to be killed ungracefully.
+A simple chaos experiment that you can execute using m-agent is the process-kill experiment.
+As the name suggests, process-kill chaos causes any number of processes in your target machine to be killed ungracefully.
 In this document, we'll learn how we can execute this chaos experiment using ChaosCenter.

 **Note:** The killed processes are not recovered by the experiment i.e. there's no revert of the chaos injection as part of the experiment execution.